Engine Compression Ratio Calculator

-Vd is the displacement volume of the motor, or the volume displaced by the piston from the start to the end of the stroke.
+Vd is the displacement volume of the cylinder, or the volume displaced by the piston from the start to the end of the stroke.

-Vc is the clearance volume of the motor, or the remaining space left when the piston is at the end of the stroke.
+Vc is the clearance volume of the cylinder, or the remaining space left when the piston is at the end of the stroke.

 How to Calculate Displacement

-Displacement can be found using this simple formula:
+You can calculate displacement using this simple formula:

 displacement = π / 4 × b2 × s